 Some visiting rooms have an area set aside for small children.
 The area is usually relatively small (about the size of a typical bedroom) and has toys, games, and books for the children.
 Children must be supervised at all times while on prison grounds by the adult who has accompanied them to the prison, including whenever the children are in the play area.
 Failure to adequately supervise children can result in the termination of the visit, but it can also result in a lack of safety for the children, so visitors should be diligent about supervision and not allow other adults (prisoners or other visitors) to supervise their children.
 No adults (neither prisoners nor visitors) are allowed in the play area except when supervising their children.

-Contact Between Prisoners and Visitors
+Contact Between Incarcerated People and Visitors

 Visitors may briefly embrace their loved one while masked upon greeting and again upon exiting the visiting room.
 We understand loved ones are eager to reunite, but at this time, physical contact must be limited to avoid spread of COVID-19.